JungWKim/kubeflow_nfs_centos_ansible/README.md

 ### 2. install sshpass on every node
 ### 3. change hostnames on each node(optional)
 ### 4. use same account and password through all nodes(this is not an option, you must do this!)
-### 5. make groups 'nodes', 'master', 'workers' and write ips in /etc/ansible/hosts
+### 5. make groups 'nodes', 'master', 'worker' and write ips in /etc/ansible/hosts
 ### 6. input right values into 'admin', 'master_ip', 'nfs_ip', 'nfs_path' in create_cluster.sh & create_kubeflow.sh
 ### 7. change values in /etc/ansible/ansible.cfg as you prefer